chesterbr/ruby2600/README.md

 The blurry visual is due to Gosu bitmap stetch - easy to fix, but it reminds me so much of how TVs got Atari RF that I decided to keep it that way for now.

+Console switches are mapped inspired on the [Stella Keys Layout](http://stella.sourceforge.net/docs/#Keyboard), but using (laptop-friendly) Mac keys instead of function keys.
+Right now select (1) and Reset (2) need to be held for about a second, so they can be picked up by the slow frame generator, the others are picked up naturally.

 ### Details